What Are You Required to Disclose When You Sell Your Home?

 - Pennsylvania: Seller’s Property Disclosure Statement

-- Rhode Island: R.I.
-Real Estate Sales Disclosure Form.
-In February 2022, a new Multi-Unit Real Estate Sales Disclosure and a Multi-Unit Addendum were released for multi-unit properties.
+Editor’s Note: In February 2022, a new Multi-Unit Real Estate Sales Disclosure and Multi-Unit Addendum were released for multi-unit properties in Rhode Island.
 We recommend reaching out to a local real estate agent or attorney for those forms.

 - South Carolina: State Of South Carolina Residential Property Condition Disclosure Statement